Why do you need to insulate a house? When heat travels through the walls of your home, thermal transfer can happen.

 Batt insulation is an excellent choice for ceilings, attics, and walls.

-However, batt insulation cannot be added to existing walls without completely opening the walls because of this, they are most often installed in new construction, remodels, and open spaces.
+However, batt insulation cannot be added to existing walls without completely opening the walls.
+Because of this, it is most often installed in new construction, remodels, and open spaces.

 Average Cost to Insulate a House by Location